 James Brown famously sang, “It’s a man’s world”.
 And, you know, he’s absolutely right.
 But things are finally changing and it’s about time women breakdown more of the existing boundaries.
 Getting more women on the mountain, for sure, is an awesome example of girlpower.

 Anyway, my point with this feminist critique is just to say that I hope more women will dare to defy the stereotypes and expand their passion in a male-dominated ski and snowboard environment.
+To “ski like a girl” should not be an insult, but a compliment!
 And I can tell you a season in Japan is a great way to do that.

 To travel as a tourist in japan can be fantastic, but it’s an entirely different experience to work as an instructor.
 You arrive as a socially awkward, pale, foreigner to leave with friends that you consider family, improved language and a broader cultural .
 Sorry if the tone got a little too formal, there are also a bunch of handsome Australian ski-/surferdudes and an extreme amount of sushi.

 The cultural education one gets by spending a season in Japan is formed through so many crazy experiences.
 I met a bunch of badass girls who overcame their fears and cultivated their passion in a country with the absolute best snow in the world.